- Box Office Bomb: Budget, $26 million. Box office, $16,759,216 (domestic), $29,359,216 (worldwide).

-- Executive Meddling: The film was originally intended to open close to Halloween, but Universal insisted on opening in July of 1996 (against Peter Jackson's wishes) as they didn't have anything opening that month.
-The choice of date (combined with the Olympics that year) was considered by Jackson the main reason why the film flopped at the box office.
+- The film was originally intended to open close to Halloween, but Universal insisted on opening on July 19, 1996 (against Peter Jackson's wishes) as they didn't have anything opening that month.
+The choice of date (less than three weeks after Independence Day opened, combined with the Atlanta Summer Olympics starting that day) was considered by Jackson the main reason why the film flopped at the box office.

 - What Could Have Been: